 An app commonly promoted by Conspiracy Theorist Billy Te Kahika is posing a serious risk to new users spiralling down rabbit holes when they sign up.

-In regards to the Police involved, an independent investigation done by thisquality revealed over $200,000 was given to him by an investor.
+Regarding the Police involved, an independent investigation done by thisquality revealed over $200,000 was given to him by an investor.

 “I personally have had the most amazing sleep since I have had one of these.
 They reverse the electromagnetic field, which does damage to ourselves because it is so close to what our cells are.”

-“We’ve got our 5g protectors as well which, I take mine absolutely everywhere, especially if I am going to go out into the public.”
+“I have got my 5g protector, and I take mine absolutely everywhere even if I am going to go out into the public.”

 “Everyone has a responsibility to prevent mis/disinformation, including Government agencies, academia and the media,” they'd said to thisquality.